 But the United States didn’t abandon gold for another two years, deepening the pain of the Great Depression.

 In 1933, President Roosevelt took the U.S. off the gold standard when he signed an executive order making it illegal for individuals and firms to possess most forms of monetary gold.

 People were required to exchange their gold coins, gold bullion and gold certificates for paper money at a set price of $20.67 per ounce.

 Abandoning the gold standard helped the economy grow

 This exchange of gold for paper money allowed the United States to increase the number of gold reserves at the United States Bullion Depository at Fort Knox.
-After signing the 1934 Gold Reserve Act, Roosevelt raised the price of gold to $35 per ounce, which allowed the Federal Reserve to increase the money supply.
+After signing the 1934 Gold Reserve Act, Roosevelt raised the price of gold to $35 per ounce, allowing the Federal Reserve to increase the money supply.
 The Gold Reserve Act restored parts of the gold standard, allowing the dollar price to remain fixed until Richard Nixon fully abandoned it in 1971.

 The economy slowly began to grow again, but it would take the United States most of the 1930s to fully recover from the depths of the Great Depression.